 Where did those carefree childhood days go?
 How do our children manage to grow up so darn fast?
 Where have all of those years gone?
-If you have ever asked yourself those questions then you are not alone.
+If you have ever asked yourself those questions, you're not alone.

 I looked at my son today, really looked.
 How did he manage to grow up behind my back?
 Yesterday he was playing on the beach with his bucket and spade and today he has a job and a girlfriend!
 I wanted to cry, in fact, I did cry, all alone in the bathroom.
 I felt like such a fool.

 My husband will think I've gone mad if he catches me having a quick weep because our son has turned into a fine young man.
 I'm proud of my son; I love him to bits and maybe even more importantly, I like him.
 He's a wonderful young man.
 But I miss the child he used to be so much that today, when I realized I'll never see him like that again, it hit me so hard it was a physical pain, like a blow to the chest.
 I wrote this small poem to try to put my feelings into words.

 trains and model planes.

 of tasting raw dough before the cake.